 2. Select the correct time zone and then save and apply.

-2.4 Updating OpenMediaVault - Raspberry Pi NAS
+2.4 Updating OpenMediaVault - How to Turn a Raspberry Pi into a NAS

 Periodically running OpenMediaVault updates is very important.
 Fortunately, it’s very straight forward.

 1. Select Update Management and then select Check.
 This will check for new updates.

 2. Select all updates and then click Install.
 All updates will now install!

 By default, the Raspberry Pi operating system will create a user named pi.
 If you’re starting with a fresh install, you might want to add new users or groups.
 It’s important to note a few different things:

 - The users that you create will be able to access your shared folders, however, they will need to have permission to access those shared folders.

 - You can change the privileges on a shared folder to have a group access them or a user.